Test Your Critical Reasoning – Solutions

 5. The passage recommends that parents participate in a tuition prepayment program as a means of decreasing the cost of their children’s future college education.
 If B is true, placing the funds in an interest-bearing account would be more cost-effective than participating in the prepayment program.
 Therefore, B would be a reason for NOT participating and is the best answer.
 A is not clearly relevant to deciding whether to participate since the program applies to whatever public college the child might attend.
 C and D, by stating that tuition will increase, provide support for participating in the program.
 E is not clearly relevant to deciding whether to participate since the expenses mentioned fall outside the scope of the program.

-6. Restricting use of the coupons to the immediate families of those awarded them, as B suggests, would make the coupons valueless for anyone else, so that marketing the coupons would no longer be possible.
+6. Restricting the use of the coupons to the immediate families of those awarded them, as B suggests, would make the coupons valueless for anyone else so that marketing the coupons would no longer be possible.
 The coupons, however, would still allow the people to whom Bravo gives them to enjoy free travel.
 Thus, awarding coupons would remain a strong incentive to frequent travel on Bravo.
 Therefore, B is the best answer.
 A would do nothing to reduce the resale value of the coupons.
-C, D and E all not only fail to prevent Alpha’s coupon sales from competing with Bravo’s own ticket sales, but also potentially reduce the usefulness of the coupons to the people to whom they are awarded.
+C, D and E not only fail to prevent Alpha’s coupon sales from competing with Bravo’s own ticket sales but also potentially reduce the usefulness of the coupons to the people to whom they are awarded.

 7. The speed with which the ice on the windshield melted is attributed to the air blowing full force from the defrosting vent onto the front windshield.
 This explanation of B is undermined if, as B states, no attempt was made to defrost the back window and the ice on the back window melted as quickly as did the ice on the windshield.
 Therefore, B is the best answer.
-In the absence of other information, the lack of ice condensation on the side windows that is mentioned in A is irrelevant to the validity of the explanation.
+In the absence of other information, the lack of ice condensation on the side windows that are mentioned in A is irrelevant to the validity of the explanation.
 C might support the explanation since the air from the defrosting vent was warm.
 Neither of D and E gives a reason to doubt that air from the vent caused the ice’s melting, and thus neither jeopardizes the explanation’s validity.

 8. The official argues that prohibiting high-level government officials from accepting positions as lobbyists for three years would prevent the officials from earning a livelihood for that period.
 The reasoning tacitly excludes the possibility of such officials earning a living through work other than lobbying.
 Therefore, D, which expresses this tacit assumption, is the best answer.
-The official’s argument does not depend on the assumption in A, since the argument would not be invalidated if some restrictions on the behavior of government officials were desirable.
+The official’s argument does not depend on the assumption in A, since the argument would not be invalidated if some restrictions on the behaviour of government officials were desirable.
 The official’s argument does not depend on the assumption in B, since the argument would not be invalidated if lobbyists were not typically former high-level government officials.
 The official’s argument does not depend on the assumption in C, since the argument would not be invalidated if former low-level government officials did often become lobbyists.
 The official’s argument does not depend on the assumption in E, since the argument would not be invalidated if former high-level government officials could act as lobbyists indefinitely.

-9. The group’s contention suggests that animals that are shy and active at night are feared and persecute for that reason.
+9. The group’s contention suggests that animals that are shy and active at night are feared and persecuted for that reason.
 D establishes that raccoons and owls are shy and active at night, but that they are neither feared nor persecuted.
 Therefore, D is the best answer.
 Although an increasing prevalence of bats might explain the importance of addressing people’s fear of bats, A does not address the original causes of that fear.
 B and E, while relevant to the

 rationality of people’s fear of bats, do not affect the assessment of the accuracy of the group’s contention.
 That bats are feared outside the United States, as C states, does not conflict with the group’s explanation for fear of bats in the United States.

-10. If the defense system designers did not plan for the contingency of large meteorite explosions, such explosions would, from the system’s perspective, be unexpected.
+10. If the defence system designers did not plan for the contingency of large meteorite explosions, such explosions would, from the system’s perspective, be unexpected.
 The system’s response to such explosions is consequently unpredictable.
 E expresses this inference and is thus the best answer.
 A cannot be inferred since it is consistent with the stated information that no meteorite explosion will occur within a century.
 B cannot be inferred since there is no information to suggest that meteorite explosions in the atmosphere would destroy the system.
-C cannot be inferred since it is consistent with the stated information that an appropriately designed nuclear defense system might be able to distinguish nuclear from meteorite explosions.
-D cannot be inferred since there is no information to suggest that the location of blasts would determine the appropriateness of defense system’s response.
+C cannot be inferred since it is consistent with the stated information that an appropriately designed nuclear defence system might be able to distinguish nuclear from meteorite explosions.
+D cannot be inferred since there is no information to suggest that the location of blasts would determine the appropriateness of the defence system’s response.

 11. The supposition in c involves reducing by one the number of restrictions on the advertising of legal services.
 Any such reduction will, if the stated correlation exists, be accompanied by an increase in the number of lawyers advertising their services, as C predicts.
 Therefore, C is the best answer.
 A does not follow from the stated information since it is still possible that no lawyers would raise their fees.
 B does not follow from the stated information since it is still possible that there would be no increase in the number of consumers using legal services.
 D does not follow the stated information since it is still possible that none of the lawyers who do not advertise would decide to lower their prices.
 E does not follow the stated information since it is still possible that few lawyers would advertise their legal services.